HighSchoolHacking/GLS/docs/development.md

 ### Integration Tests

-Test for compiled GLS output are located under [test/integration](https://github.com/general-language-syntax/GLS/tree/master/test/integration).
+Test for compiled Budgie output are located under [test/integration](https://github.com/budgielang/budgie/tree/master/test/integration).
-These integration tests each take in a `.gls` file, compile it to each supported language, and validate the output is the same as the expected outputs contained in the folder.
+These integration tests each take in a `.bg` file, compile it to each supported language, and validate the output is the same as the expected outputs contained in the folder.

-Tests are represented by a folder of files, where one file is GLS source code and each other file is how that code should look when compiled to each other language.
+Tests are represented by a folder of files, where one file is Budgie source code and each other file is how that code should look when compiled to each other language.

 Run integration tests with `npm run test:integration`.
 You can run a subset of commands by passing `-- --include=` with a case-insensitive glob to include test names: